dten/vuedts/README.md

 Generate TypeScript declaration files for .vue files

+## Warning

+This tool has not support global declaration files. ex. typeRoots...etc

 ## Installation

 You can use `vuedts` command after exec one of following commands.